ST. LOUIS COUNTY JAIL

-Like many jails, the former Saint Louis County jail in Duluth is a challenging building type to reuse: it has many small cells that make up the structural system, it was stripped for demolition, and has been vacant for over 15 years.
-In addition, financing complex reuse projects is challenging and generally involves multiple funding sources including historic tax credits, tax increment financing, and grants.
+Like many jails, the former St. Louis County Jail in Duluth is a challenging building type to reuse: it has many small cells that make up the structural system, it was stripped for demolition, and it has been vacant for over 15 years.
+In addition, financing complex reuse projects is challenging and generally involves multiple funding sources, including historic tax credits, tax increment financing, and grants.

 New History collaborated with the design team to create 33 residential units in the former jail.
 New History also collaborated with the owner and Donjek Consulting to secure project support and financing.